-McKinsey&Company
+McKinsev&Company

 Without productivity gains, reducing the cost of housing construction will remain elusive.
-Some estimates suggest that offsite construction could reduce costs by as much as 20%.
+Some estimates suggest that off-site construction could reduce costs by as much as 20%.

-The action plan that came out of the Summit called for, among other things: (1) establishing learning opportunities on how to develop housing using modular construction, and (2) having public funders finance some developments using offsite construction as a pilot.
+The action plan that came out of the Construction Revolution Summit called for, among other things: (1) establishing learning opportunities on how to develop housing using modular construction, and (2) having public funders finance some developments using off-site construction as a pilot.

 - In the winter of 2021, the Construction Revolution team provided a course on using modular construction, bringing together developers, architects, general contractors, and others from the industry.
-One of Minnesota Housing's architects participated. - In our scoring for the 2021 and 2022 consolidated RFPs, we have added a selection preference for developments that use innovative construction techniques (including offsite construction) and have to potential to reduce construction costs by at least 10% and construction time by at least 20%.
+One of Minnesota Housing's architects participated. - In our scoring for the 2021 and 2022 consolidated RFPs, we have added a selection preference for developments that use innovative construction techniques (including off-site construction) and have to potential to reduce construction costs by at least 10% and construction time by at least 20%.
+It is too early to evaluate the success of this selection preference.